sebaspv/matkov/README.md

 # MatKov
-A simple matrix example of Markov Chains implemented with PyGame and simple Grid manipulation
+A simple matrix example of Markov Chains and Q-Learning implemented with PyGame and simple Grid manipulation

 Main Author: Sebastian Ponce

+All of the code samples are found at /src.